dmetivie/PeriodicHiddenMarkovModels.jl/README.md

 This package is an extension of the package [HMMBase.jl](https://github.com/maxmouchet/HMMBase.jl) that originally define, use, fit Hidden Markov Models.
 The extension adds the subtype `PeriodicHMM` to the type `HMMBase.AbstractHMM` that deals with non-constant transition matrix `A(t)` and emission distribution `B(t)`.

+WARNING: As it is `fit_mle` does not enforce smoothness of hidden states with `t` i.e. because HMM are identifiable up to a relabeling nothing prevents that after fitting `ν[k=1, t=1]` and `ν[k=1, t=2]` mean the same hidden state (same for `Q` matrix).
+To enforce smoothness and identifiability (up to a global index relabeling), one can be inspired by seasonal Hidden Markov Model, see [A. Touron (2019)](https://link.springer.com/article/10.1007/s11222-019-09854-4).
+I implement that idea and generalization to other statistic model like HMM, Mixture, Auto Regressive in [SmoothPeriodicStatsModels.jl](https://github.com/dmetivie/SmoothPeriodicStatsModels.jl).

 ## Simple example

 ```julia